rperez025/data-collection---challenge/README.md

   - Consider how many days elapse on Earth in the time that Mars circles the Sun once.
   - Visually estimate the result by plotting the daily minimum temperature.

 f.
-Export the DataFrame to a CSV file.
+Exported the DataFrame to a CSV file.

 **RESOURCES AND REFERENCES**